 Making money while traveling enables women to travel longer and travel better.

-I have a decade of on-and-off experience working and traveling, so I wrote this post to answer 16 common questions women travelers have about how to do this.
+I’ve got over a decade of on-and-off experience working and traveling.
+Now I’ve written this post to answer 16 common questions women travelers have about how to they can work while traveling!

 Working and Traveling – Advice for Women